Lindner Family Tennis Center: Other events

 The venue also hosts the Atlantic 10 Conference Tennis Championships and the Ohio Athletic Conference Tennis Championships, and has hosted the Association of Volleyball Professionals Cincinnati professional sand volleyball tournament, special events such as concerts and Hospice of Cincinnati's annual fundraising event, and numerous national and regional high school tennis tournaments.

 It has also hosted the Cincinnati AVP Pro Beach Volleyball Championship Series.

-Starting in the 2015–2016 school year, the Ohio High School Athletic Association has announced that their state championship tournament will be held at the Lindner Family Tennis Center.
-The tournament was previously held at The Ohio State University and the Elysium Tennis Center.
+Since the 2015–2016 school year, the Ohio High School Athletic Association state championship tournament has been held at the Lindner Family Tennis Center.
+The tournament was previously held at Ohio State University and the Elysium Tennis Center.

+Since 2023, the venue has hosted a Professional Pickleball Association tournament, which is currently known as the Cincinnati Showcase.